department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/alpha.md

 #### 4. Conduct design sprints

-Use the following steps for each design sprint.
+Use the following steps for each design sprint:

 1. Review the current goals, hypotheses, and solution concepts with your team.
 2. Sketch &mdash; use individual and group brainstorming activities to explore design solutions that will test your hypotheses.
 3. Decide &mdash; select a single option to move on to testing.
 4. Prototype &mdash; [create a simple prototype](#tips-for-building-prototypes) that tests the solution.
 5. Test &mdash; test the prototype with real users and collect their feedback.
-  **Tip**: Your goal is to iterate quickly.
+    * **Tip**: Your goal is to iterate quickly.
 So make sure you plan far enough in advance to recruit participants for each design sprint.
 6. Analyze &mdash; assess the user feedback and decide how it impacts your solution concept.
 7. Plan &mdash; plan your next design sprint incorporating what you've just learned into the next prototype.

     * **Tips**:
       * Involve all team members in alpha prototyping.
 This leads to better design outcomes and helps the team create a common understanding of the service.
       * You can learn more about design sprints at <a title="Go to google ventures" href="http://www.gv.com/sprint/" target="_blank">Google Ventures</a>, as well as <a title="Go to design sprint kit" href="https://designsprintkit.withgoogle.com" target="_blank">Google's Design Sprint Kit</a> (a slight variation on the first link)

 Keep iterating with your design sprints until your team can demonstrate you’ve met the user needs with the prototypes and the team is confident about moving on.